Symbolic Abstractions of Networked Control Systems: Introduction

-Over the last few years, the analysis and synthesis of networked control systems (NCS) has received significant attention, since NCS offer many advantages over traditional control systems, such as increasing architecture flexibility and reduced installation and maintenance costs.
-However, the numerous non-idealities of the network introduce new challenges for the analysis of the behavior of the plant (such as its stability) in a NCS and for the related synthesis of control schemes.
-One can categorize the various non-idealities of the network as follows: (i) quantization errors; (ii) packet dropouts; (iii) time-varying sampling/transmission intervals; (iv) time-varying communication delays; and (v) communication constraints (scheduling protocols).
-One can readily verify that the limited bandwidth of the network does not require a separate classification and can be incorporated in categories (i) and (iv).
+Over the last decade the analysis and synthesis of networked control systems (NCS) have received significant attention.
+NCS are ubiquitous in most industrial applications due to their many advantages over traditional control systems, such as increased architectural flexibility and reduced installation and maintenance costs, particularly for wireless NCS.
+The numerous non-idealities of the network in an NCS introduce new challenges for the analysis of the behavior (such as the stability) of the plant, and for the synthesis of new control schemes.
+The various non-idealities of the network can be broadly categorized as follows: (i) quantization errors; (ii) packet dropouts; (iii) time-varying sampling/transmission intervals; (iv) time-varying communication delays; and (v) communication constraints (e.g. scheduling protocols).
+The limited bandwidth of the network does not require a separate classification as it is captured by a combination of quantization errors (i) and the communication delays (iv).
+As pointed out later in the paper, category (ii) can also be incorporated in category (iv), as long as the maximum number of subsequent dropouts over the network is bounded \cite{heemels}.